Volkswagen ID.4 costs, insurance, warranty & tax

 Electric power means fuel costs are low, and company-car tax rules mean the Volkswagen ID.4 is a very tempting business choice

 All this means the ID.4 is somewhere in the middle of the electric family SUV market right now – it’s not the cheapest around, but it’s also not at the more expensive end of the scale, either.
-Company-car tax rules mean that the ID.4 has a Benefit-in-Kind rate of just 1% for the 2021/22 tax year, rising to 2% in 2022/23.
+Company-car tax rules mean that the ID.4 has a Benefit-in-Kind rate of 2% until at least April 2024.
 It’s also exempt from the London Congestion Charge until 2025.

 Volkswagen ID.4 insurance group

-Depending on trim level, the ID.4 has an insurance group rating of 22 to 31 which is on par with similarly powerful electric cars such as the Nissan Leaf and Volkswagen ID.3.
+Depending on trim level, the ID.4 has an insurance group rating of 18 to 28 in most trim levels which is on par with similarly powerful electric cars such as the Nissan Leaf and Volkswagen ID.3.
 You can buy fixed-price insurance from Volkswagen, which won’t go up or down in price over the first three years, though you’re not tied into a contract so you can always change your cover if it becomes cheaper elsewhere later on.

 Volkswagen offers a three-year/60,000-mile warranty on all its cars, plus the batteries are covered for eight years or 100,000 miles.
 These are okay, although a Kia e-Niro comes with a seven-year warranty from the factory and a Hyundai Kona Electric gets five years of cover as standard.